 - The Supreme Court ruled 5-4 that carbon dioxide and other greenhouse gases are air pollutants under the Clean Air Act (2007)

-- Today is the twelfth annual World Autism Awareness Day (the neural development disorder that affects approximately 1 out of every 150 children around the world), which encourage tolerance for those who have an inability often to socialize normally (2007)
+- Today is the 12th annual World Autism Awareness Day (the neural development disorder that affects approximately 1 out of every 150 children around the world), which encourage tolerance for those who have an inability often to socialize normally (2007)

 And, on this day in 1974, the egg-rolling race, famous to all modern White House Easter celebrations, was first introduced.